 Safety recalls happen fairly regularly, according to the National Highway Traffic Safety Administration (NHTSA).
 In fact, auto manufacturers recalled a record number of cars in recent years.
 Despite the total number of automotive recalls dropping in 2018 to 30.7 million, they still exceed the total number of new cars sold in 2017.
 Knowing how to handle vehicle safety recalls can help protect your family.

 How Do I Know If My Car, Truck, or SUV Is Recalled?

 Manufacturers must alert the NHTSA’s Office of Defects Investigation (ODI) and affected drivers, dealers, and distributors.
-You should receive a letter from the manufacturer that details the recall and outlines instructions for having it repaired.
+You should receive a letter from the manufacturer that details the recall and provides instructions for having it repaired.
 You can also find information about safety recalls on the NHTSA website.

 State Farm® (including State Farm Mutual Automobile Insurance Company and its subsidiaries and affiliates) is not responsible for, and does not endorse or approve, either implicitly or explicitly, the content of any third party sites hyperlinked from this page.
 State Farm has no discretion to alter, update, or control the content on the hyperlinked, third party site.
 Access to third party sites is at the user's own risk, is being provided for informational purposes only and is not a solicitation to buy or sell any of the products which may be referenced on such third party sites.